Rewiring My Brain… and Maybe Yours Too

 N/A. (n.d.).
 How ai could speed drug discovery.
 Morgan Stanley.
 Retrieved March 4, 2023, from https://www.morganstanley.com/ideas/ai-drug-discovery

-We are in the Bio Revolution
+the Bio Revolution

 Over the last three decades, the life science industry has grown dramatically and has had an enormous impact on improving our lives from healthcare, the environment and to the economy.
 Up to 60% of the things in this world can be produced biologically from what we eat and wear, medicine, fuel and energy and even how we construct the physical world.